FusionAuth/fusionauth-site/site/_posts/2021-10-26-how-to-set-up-single-sign-on-between-fusionauth-wordpress.md

 * Paste the values "Client Id" and "Client Secret" fields in the configuration form.
 * Put `openid` in the "OpenID Scope" field.
 * In the "Login Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/authorize`.
 In our case, it will be `http://localhost:9011/oauth2/authorize`.
-* In the "Userinfo Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/userinfo`, however since we're running in a Docker container, WordPress can't reach FusionAuth through `localhost`, so the URL should be `http://fusionauth:9011/oauth2/userinfo`.
+* In the "Userinfo Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/userinfo`.
+However since we're running in a Docker container, WordPress can't reach FusionAuth through `localhost`, so the URL should be `http://fusionauth:9011/oauth2/userinfo`.
 Docker is taking care of the local DNS resolution.
 * In the "Token Validation Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/token`.
 In our case, it should be `http://localhost:9011/oauth2/token` .
 In our case, for the same reason, it will be `http://fusionauth:9011/oauth2/token`.
 * In the "End Session Endpoint URL" field, put `<your-fusionauth-domain>/oauth2/logout`.
 In our case, it will be `http://localhost:9011/oauth2/logout`.
 * Check "Disable SSL Verify" since none of our docker instances are running HTTPS.